 If this is your first year jumping into TCI, you have a lot of things to figure out as you anticipate the first few weeks of school.
 One of these is certainly Open House: what on earth are you going to tell the parents of your students??
 How do you explain to them that you … Continue reading But what will I tell their parents?

+Always greet students at the door!
 For the second year in a row, I participated in a local "Kids 2 College" program.
 It's a day when local 5th graders visit the community college and take college classes so that they can see what college is like.
-The funny thing is that I teach the Spanish classes, and I am not the Spanish professor … Continue reading A simple story for beginning language students
+The funny thing is that I teach the Spanish … Continue reading A simple story for beginning language students

 Laura Masci, who teaches Spanish at the elementary level, emailed me to share a few of the ways that she has adapted the 'Dice' unit, and specifically the teaching of the song "Los pollitos dicen" for her young students.
 Laura just began her TCI journey, and she wrote, "These elementary students are more engaged in the … Continue reading Elementary adaptations: Crafts!